 |Date||Monday 25 October 2021

 |Summary||As the effects of the climate crisis worsen, pressure is on university researchers to come up with solutions which will help mitigate the impact of climate change, and to find ways in which solutions can be rapidly implemented and scaled.

-This roundtable will explore a range of approaches to knowledge exchange which can enable universities to be more agile in their response to the climate crisis and have greater impact.
-It will look at the different mechanisms for migrating applications and inventions from the bench to the community, and how universities can cross traditional academic boundaries to innovate.
-It will also explore what policy levers are needed to make this happen.
-This roundtable will be presented in partnership with SARIMA, Southern Africa’s professional association for research and innovation practitioners in the HE sectors.
+This roundtable explored a range of approaches to knowledge exchange which can enable universities to be more agile in their response to the climate crisis and have greater impact.
+It looked at the different mechanisms for migrating applications and inventions from the bench to the community, and how universities can cross traditional academic boundaries to innovate.
+It also explored what policy levers are needed to make this happen.
+This roundtable was presented in partnership with SARIMA, Southern Africa’s professional association for research and innovation practitioners in the HE sectors.

 'Impact mechanisms for climate change research in Southern Africa' is the fourth roundtable in The Climate Connection COP26 Higher Education Roundtable series.
 For more information on the series, please visit this website.